 How To Format Your Sandisk Extreme As APFS?

-APFS – Apple File System is the file system Apple created for Mac’s using SSD drives.
+APFS – Apple File System.
+Is the file system Apple created for Mac’s using SSD drives.
+Because before that Macs had a hard drive inside.
+And used an external hard drive.

-It’s a fast file system made for SSD’s.
-And you’ll get the advantage of flexible partitioning on your SSD.
+APFS is a fast file system made to take advantage of the fast transfer speed of SSD’s.
+And you’ll get the benefit of flexible partitioning on your SSD.

 You can create new partitions.
 Or change your partition sizes and not wipe the files you already have on there.